 When attendees join a live stream on the web version of the Event App, they click the 'CC' icon below the lower right corner of the live stream and select a language from the drop-down.
 Captions then appear below the live stream.

-Screenshot of the Webex Events Closed Captions and Translations in a live stream on the Web App
+The Webex Events Closed Captions and Translations in a live stream on the Web App

 Closed Captions & Translations on the Mobile App

-Screenshots of the Settings and Closed Captions language menu on the Mobile App.
+The Closed Captions language menu on the Mobile App.

-⭐️ Keep in mind, landscape doesn't support full caption mode.
+💡 Keep in mind, landscape doesn't support full caption mode.

 Now you know all about setting up and using Webex Events Closed Captions & Translations.
 Read the FAQs below to learn even more!